Trish Tchume, National Director

 Kate Capossela, Board Development Committee Chair

 Jessie graduated from the University of Arizona in Tucson (Go Wildcats!) with a degree in Spanish Literature and also earned her MBA shortly after that.
 Jessie’s most proud moment is being the inspiration of the “Singer Award” that is annually passed on recognizing someone’s outstanding leadership abilities at the University of Arizona.
-She is originally from the suburbs of Chicago before moving to Arizona to attend college and experience life on her own.
+She is originally from the suburbs of Chicago before moving to Arizona to attend college and experience life on her own and now resides in San Diego, California.
 You can take a girl out of Chicago, but you can never take Chicago out of the girl!

 Jessie’s previous role was Executive Director at a Community Center just outside of Phoenix, AZ.
 She successfully took the Center from a place of nearly closing its doors to becoming a successful operation in just two years.

-When she is not working, Jessie loves checking out movies as soon as they hit the theater, traveling to catch up with friends and family around the globe, and ensuring that her social media outlets are always updated with her life adventures.
-She also enjoys being very active in the community and is excited to jump into her role within the YNPN Board to enhance the platform that young professionals need to reach for the stars.
+When she is not working, Jessie loves hanging with her best furry buddy Cujo, traveling to catch up with friends and family around the globe, and ensuring that her social media outlets are always updated with her life adventures.
+Jessie enjoys serving on the YNPN National board because she believes that this network is the platform to propel young professionals to reach for the stars and not let age be a roadblock to our success.

 Afi Tengue, Theory of Change Working Group Chair